studiolampblack/puretypo/pages/help.md

 Notice the blank line after the frontmatter, and between the two paragraphs.

+### Poem verses

+Poem verses require line breaks, and not paragraph breaks, when splitting lines.
+To achieve this, put a double `\`, at the end of each line you need a line break at, like so:

+{% highlight text %}
+Mommy had a little calf.\\
+Little calf.\\
+Little calf.\\
+Mommy has a little calf.\\
+His nose is black as tar.
+{% endhighlight %}

+Remember not to add the `\\` markup at the end of the last line of the stanza.

 #### Cover image

 > Compressing the image is important.